thomasstxyz/podtato-head-app/chart/README.md

 To connect to the API you'll first need to determine the correct address and port.

-If using a LoadBalancer-type service for `entry`, get the IP address of the load balancer and use port 9000:
+If using a LoadBalancer-type service for `frontend`, get the IP address of the load balancer and use port 9000:

 ```
-ADDR=$(kubectl get service podtato-head-entry -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
+ADDR=$(kubectl get service podtato-head-frontend -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
 PORT=9000
 ```